 13.2.1 Originating procedures

-The originating participating MCData function shall provide an endpoint for UDP based communication towards the originating MCData client, and a second endpoint for UDP based communication towards the controlling MCData function.
+If the originating participating MCData function is in the path of the data exchange between the MCData clients, it shall provide an endpoint for the UDP based communication towards the originating MCData client, and a second endpoint for UDP based communication towards the next hop of the UDP based communication in the direction of the terminating MCData client.
 The originating participating MCData function shall act as a relay for the UDP traffic between these two adjacent UDP communication endpoints using the IP addresses and UDP ports exchanged in the SDP offers/answers.

 13.2.2 Terminating procedures

-The terminating participating MCData function shall provide an endpoint for UDP based communication towards the terminating MCData client, and a second endpoint for UDP based communication towards the controlling MCData function.
+If the terminating participating MCData function is in the path of the data exchange between the MCData clients, it shall provide an endpoint for the UDP based communication towards the terminating MCData client, and a second endpoint for UDP based communication towards the next hop of the UDP based communication in the direction of the originating MCData client.
 The terminating participating MCData function shall act as a relay for the UDP traffic between these two adjacent UDP communication endpoints using the IP addresses and UDP ports exchanged in the SDP offers/answers.

 13.3 Controlling MCData function procedures

-The controlling MCData function shall provide an endpoint for UDP based communication towards the MCData originating participating MCData function, and a second endpoint for UDP based communication towards the terminating participating MCData function.
+If the controlling MCData function is in the path of the data exchange between the MCData clients, it shall provide an endpoint for the UDP based communication towards the next hop of the UDP based communication in the direction of the originating MCData client, and a second endpoint for the UDP based communication towards the next hop of the UDP based communication in the direction of the terminating MCData client.
 The controlling MCData function shall act as a relay for the UDP traffic between these two adjacent UDP Communication endpoints using the IP addresses and UDP ports exchanged in the SDP offers/answers.

 13.4 Encapsulation of the user data in the GRE-in-UDP tunnel

 The Encapsulation of the user data in the GRE-in-UDP tunnel shall be performed as defined in IETF RFC 8086 [23] with the following clarifications: